 - Lack of savings 8%

-Nothing is more important than being able to afford a loan.
+It is crucial that a borrower be able to afford a loan.
 What you pay every month toward your house and other obligations compared to what you earn is the most important factor.
 A FICO score only tells whether you are a reliable payer, not whether you can afford a house.

-Officially, conforming loans can be had with debt to income ratios as high as 45 percent or so, but that’s cutting it close unless you have substantial savings or bonuses that don’t get counted in the income calculation.
-But really, you shouldn’t be going any higher than approximately 35 percent.
+Officially, conforming loans can be secured with debt-to-income ratios as high as 45% or so, but that’s cutting it close, unless you have substantial savings or bonuses that don’t get counted in the income calculation.
+Ideally, you shouldn’t be going any higher than approximately 35%.

-Yes, you get a tax benefit at the end of the year for deducting interest, but the reality is you’re house poor, even with a perfect credit score.
+Yes, you may get a tax benefit at the end of the year for deducting interest, if you itemize, but the reality is you’re pretty house poor in this situation, even if you have a perfect credit score.

 Will a better score help at all?

-And don’t be afraid to shop around for the best mortgage rate: just make sure you do all of your shopping in a short period of time for the smallest impact to your score.
-Multiple mortgage inquiries during one shopping period (typically 30 days or less) only counts as one inquiry on your credit report.
+And don’t be afraid to shop around for your best mortgage rate; just make sure you do all your shopping in a short period of time for the smallest impact to your score.
+Multiple mortgage inquiries during one shopping period (typically 30 days or less) only count as one inquiry on your credit report.

-LendingTree has a mortgage shopping tool.
-With one form, over 400 mortgage lenders will compete for your business.
-You may be matched with lenders who want to lend to someone with your score, and your income.
+Need help figuring out which lender to go with?
+LendingTree, MagnifyMoney’s parent company, has a handy mortgage shopping tool.
+You may be matched with lenders who want to lend to someone with your score and income.
 You can start the mortgage comparison process by visiting LendingTree’s website:

-Bottom line: you don’t need a perfect FICO to qualify for a mortgage, or even get a fair rate.
+you don’t need a perfect FICO score to qualify for a mortgage, or even to get a fair rate.
 But you do need to be looking for a home you can truly afford based on your income.

-While you may qualify for a bigger, better house than you thought, it doesn’t mean you’ll be able to afford your current lifestyle with that bigger payment.
+While you may qualify for a bigger, better house than you thought you would, it doesn’t mean you’ll be able to afford your current lifestyle with that bigger payment.